Questions about attending a Reno Philharmonic performance:

 May I take pictures or record the performance?

-The use of still, video and digital cameras or audio recording equipment is strictly prohibited at all times.
+The use of still, video and digital cameras or audio recording equipment is strictly prohibited during the performance.
+Pictures are encouraged during ovations and prior to the start of the performance.

 How long is a typical performance?